Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 3. Your way of calculating and classifying reviews was very advanced and I definitely learned something from your work with the all of the numbers in your analysis.

+-- Hi Camryn!
+Thanks for your suggestion.
+I forgot about adding visualization, which is an important part of this project!
+I will add plots for the better understanding of the result :)

 ## Moldir's Notes

 1. I like your topic and how you are stating/exploring multiple hypotheses!
 Very impressive!
 Look forward to see what you will find out at your final report.
 Also, your repo looks tidy and well-organized!
 Easy to follow and look around.